Install IBM Cloud Private 2.1

 - From the command line using “Helm” commands

-For the UI path, open IBM Cloud private 1.2, and navigate to the App Center.
+For the UI path, open IBM Cloud Private, and navigate to the catalog.

-Scroll until you see IBM MQ, and click “Install Package”.
+Scroll until you see IBM MQ, or search from the top, and click to see the details.

-As a general rule, most all services have important fields you need to fill in before you can properly install, which is why you’ll see the advanced installation options.
-IBM MQ is no different.
+As a general rule, most all services have important fields you need to fill in before you can properly install, and IBM MQ is no different.

 Specify Advanced Settings